Two-point Functions and Bootstrap Applications in Quantum Field Theories: Lorentzian two-point functions

 In unitary poincare invariant QFTs the states transform in the unitary infinite-dimensional representation constructed by Wigner.
 They are labeled by $-p^2$ and by the irreducible representation of the Little group to be defined shortly.
 There are three distinct possibilities, namely

 In QFTs one deals only with the last two options.
 The reason for that is the necessity to have a unique vacuum state which is defined to be the lowest energy state in the theory.
 States with $-p^2<0$ would obviously allow for arbitrary small negative energies.
-In what follows for concreteness we further restrict our attention to the $-p^2>0$ case, however all the results will also hold true for the $-p^2=0$ case.
 In the case $-p^2>0$ using Lorentz transformations one can obtain any $d$-momentum $p^\mu$ from a standard frame which is conventionally chosen to be

 where $M>0$ is some real constant.
 The group of transformations leaving invariant \eqref{eq:standard_frame} is called the Little group.
 Clearly in this case it is $SO(d-1)$.
 The most universal irreducible representation of the Little group which exists in any dimension is the traceless symmetric representation